 - ½ cup coconut sugar (or cane sugar)

 - 1 teaspoon vanilla extract

-- Use a tablespoon to dollop the dough on the lined baking sheets, leaving a 2.5 inch gap between – the cookies spread out!
-Flatten the cookies dough with your fingers then insert the baking sheets into the oven.
-Bake for 8 - 10 minutes or until the cookies are just turning golden brown.
+- Use a cookie scoop or tablespoon to dollop the batter on the lined baking sheets.
+Leave a 2.5 inch gap between the cookies – they'll spread out.
+Flatten the cookies with your fingers.
+Bake until the cookies are just turning golden brown, about 10 - 12 minutes.